 B-s3, d2 is required for any circulation space but you might argue that these spaces more than any would require the very minimum of smoke and burning droplets in order for the occupants to escape during fire.

 Oscar Elite achieves a combustibility rating of A meaning non-combustible, the best rating of s1 meaning little or no smoke and d0 meaning no smoke at all.

 BS EN 15102 explained

 You might notice the reference at the bottom of the table to BS EN 15102.
-This has generated some confusion.
+This has generated some confusion and does not apply to our products.
 This document applies to ‘wallcoverings in roll form supplied for hanging onto internal walls, partitions or ceilings, by means of an adhesive, whose primary purpose is decorative’.
 These include wall covering such as finished wallpapers, cork rolls, textiles, wall plastics and vinyls.
 These should then be bonded onto a non-combustible wall or ceiling surface with a minimum of A2 s3, d2.